Active Substance: amlodipine (as besylate) / valsartan

 How does Exforge work?

 Exforge contains two active substances, amlodipine and valsartan.
-Both are antihypertensives that have been available separately in the European Union (EU) since the mid-1990s.
+Both are anti–hypertensive medicines that have been available separately in the European Union (EU) since the mid-1990s.
 They work in similar ways to reduce blood pressure by allowing the blood vessels to relax.
 By lowering the blood pressure, the risks associated with high blood pressure, such as having a stroke, are reduced.

-Amlodipine is a calcium-channel blocker.
+Amlodipine is a calcium channel blocker.
 It blocks special channels on the surface of cells called calcium channels, through which calcium ions normally enter the cells.
 When calcium ions enter the cells in the muscles of blood vessel walls, this causes contraction.
 By reducing the flow of calcium into the cells, amlodipine prevents the cells from contracting and this helps the blood vessels to relax.

-Valsartan is an ‘angiotensin-II-receptor antagonist’, which means that it blocks the action of a hormone in the body called angiotensin II.
+Valsartan is an ‘angiotensin II receptor antagonist’, which means that it blocks the action of a hormone in the body called angiotensin II.
 Angiotensin II is a powerful vasoconstrictor (a substance that narrows blood vessels).
 By blocking the receptors to which angiotensin II normally attaches, valsartan stops the hormone having an effect, allowing the blood vessels to widen.